curious-containers/cc-server/docs/admin.rst

 Therefore the external adress of CC-Server (e.g. https://cc.my-domain.tld) differs from the internal adress (e.g. http://localhost:5000) and the external adress must be specified as **host**.
 CC-Server runs Docker containers with a CC-Container-Worker.
 Since the worker sends callback requests to this **host** adress, this adress must be reachable by the container.
 The easiest way to achieve this, is to expose the **host** adress to the internet.
-More advanced routing configurations may be possible, but are not discussed here.
-Take a look at the [Apache 2 TLS Proxy documentation](#apache-2-tls-proxy) for a sample configuration.
-An optional debug log for the flask webserver can be enabled by specifying a logging directory as **log_dir**.
+Take a look at the `Apache 2 TLS Proxy documentation <#apache-2-tls-proxy>`__ for a sample configuration.

 .. code-block:: toml